SuyiWu/Measurement-Data-Visualization/README.md

 # Measurement-Data-Visualization

-Elective Course at Fordham MSSD program
+This is assignment for elective course at Fordham MSSD program.